 This section provides answers to payment-related questions, including all the information needed to provide access to request payments from your COPS Office awards.
-For assistance with financial management and award administration, please contact the COPS Office Response Center at 800-421-6770 or visit our website at https://cops.usdoj.gov.
+For assistance with financial management and award administration, please contact the COPS Office Response Center at 800-421-6770 or visit our website at www.cops.usdoj.gov.

-The Automatic Standard Application for Payments (ASAP) is the shared services payment system used by the U.S. Department of the Treasury that will replace the Grants Payment Request System (GPRS) for grants payments.
+The Automatic Standard Application for Payments (ASAP) is the shared services payment system used by the Department of the Treasury.
 Through this platform, recipients of DOJ grant awards and other forms of federal assistance will be able to request and receive payments for grants managed through JustGrants.

-The U.S. Department of the Treasury's Bureau of the Fiscal Service - ISIM PP will send two emails to the entity's System for Award Management (SAM) Electronic Business Point of Contact (E-Biz POC)-one containing a username and one containing a temporary password and a link to create a new password.
+The Department of the Treasury's Bureau of the Fiscal Service-ISIM PP will send two emails to the entity's System for Award Management (SAM) Electronic Business Point of Contact (E-Biz POC)-one containing a username and one containing a temporary password and a link to create a new password.

 After receiving both emails, the POC must complete the following steps:

-- 1. Use the username and temporary password provided to log in to the ISIM system to change your password and complete your security questions. - 2.
+- Use the username and temporary password provided to log in to the ISIM system to change your password and complete your security questions. - 2.
 Log in to ASAP using your username and your new password. - 3.
 Accept the ASAP terms. - 4.
 Select "1 notification awaiting review." - 5.
 Select "Unread" from the Notification Status drop-down menu, then select "Continue." - 6.
 Select the magnifying glass on the right side of the screen to view the Enrollment Notifications.

 To learn more about the ASAP registration process, please see the ASAP Registration Checklist.

-If you have questions or need help using ASAP, you can contact the OCFO Customer Service Center by email at Ask.OCFO@usdoj.gov or by phone (800) 458-0786.
+If you have questions or need help using ASAP, you can contact the OCFO Customer Service Center by email at Ask.OCFO@usdoj.gov or by phone at (800) 458-0786.